albertogarciai/albertogarciai/README.md

 ---

 *"Connecting business with Artificial Intelligence is the next step to lead any industry.
-That is my focus."*
+That's my focus."*